holguinj/suurvay/README.md

 Running a bot involves a few steps:

-1. Construct a test map for use with `test-runner`.
+1. Construct a test map for use with `score-user`.
 2. Initialize a core.async channel with a stream of tweets.
-3. Start a loop to pass tweets from the channel to `test-runner`, blocking users who pass a given threshold.
+3. Start a loop to pass tweets from the channel to `score-user`, blocking users who pass a given threshold.

 ### Construct a Test Map